Clouds and the Earth's Radiant Energy System: Scientific goals

-Each CERES instrument is a radiometer which has three channels – a shortwave (SW) channel to measure reflected sunlight in 0.2–5 µm region, a channel to measure Earth-emitted thermal radiation in the 8–12 µm "window" or "WN" region, and a Total channel to measure entire spectrum of outgoing Earth's radiation (>0.2 µm).
-The CERES instrument was based on the successful Earth Radiation Budget Experiment which used three satellites to provide global energy budget measurements from 1984 to 1993.
+Each CERES instrument is a radiometer which has three channels – a shortwave (SW) channel to measure reflected sunlight in 0.2–5 μm region, a channel to measure Earth-emitted thermal radiation in the 8–12 μm "window" or "WN" region, and a Total channel to measure entire spectrum of outgoing Earth's radiation (>0.2 μm).
+The CERES instrument was based on the successful Earth Radiation Budget Experiment, which used three satellites to provide global energy budget measurements from 1984 to 1993.

 Missions

 First launch

 The first CERES instrument Proto-Flight Module (PFM) was launched aboard the NASA Tropical Rainfall Measuring Mission (TRMM) in November 1997 from Japan.
-However, this instrument failed to operate after 8 months due to an on-board circuit failure.
+However, this instrument failed to operate after 8 months due to an onboard circuit failure.